Verify installation

 : Your Razorpay API key IDRAZORPAY_KEY_SECRET

-: Run server in read-only mode (default: false)The server supports these command line flags:
+(optional): Run in read-only mode (default: false)Command line flags:

 --key